augustwollter/enigma/README.md

-# enigma
+# Enigma
-Recreation of the Enigma cipher machine
+Recreation of the Enigma cipher machine.

+See enigma.py for the code, and the EnigmaMachine.ipynb for a demo!

+August Wollter, 2020-04-03